Miletus: Colonies

 Miletus became known for the great number of colonies it founded.
 It was considered the greatest Greek metropolis and founded more colonies than any other Greek city.
 Pliny the Elder (Natural History, 5.31) says that Miletus founded over 90 colonies.

 The extent of Milesian colonization was shaped by a convergence of economic, social, and political factors.
 Like other Greek poleis, Miletus faced pressures from population growth and competition for arable land, which drove many citizens to seek new opportunities overseas.
 Economic motivations included expanding trade networks and accessing new resources, especially along the Black Sea coast, which offered grain, fish, and raw materials not easily available in Ionia.
 Political factors, such as stasis (internal conflict) and the impact of foreign powers like Lydia and Persia, also contributed, sometimes prompting groups or exiles to establish new settlements abroad.
-Scholars note that Milesian colonization was characterized both by “proactive” ventures seeking commercial gain and “reactive” migrations resulting from disruptions at home.
+Scholars note that Milesian colonization was characterized both by "proactive" ventures seeking commercial gain and "reactive" migrations resulting from disruptions at home.

 The Black Sea region became a primary focus of Milesian colonial expansion from the seventh century BCE onward.
-Milesian foundations such as Sinope, Olbia, and Panticapaeum quickly grew into major trading hubs and centers for the exchange of goods between Greeks and indigenous populations.
-These colonies enabled Miletus to dominate regional commerce in grain, fish, and slaves, contributing significantly to the city’s wealth.
+Milesian foundations such as Sinope, Olbia, and Panticapaeum quickly grew into major trading hubs and centres for the exchange of goods between Greeks and indigenous populations.
+These colonies enabled Miletus to dominate regional commerce in grain, fish, and slaves, contributing significantly to the city's wealth.
 The choice of the Black Sea also reflected both strategies to exploit new resources and responses to population and political pressures in Ionia.

 Sinope, located on the southern coast of the Black Sea, was one of the earliest and most prosperous Milesian colonies, traditionally founded in the late seventh century BCE.

-Olbia, on the northwestern Black Sea coast, likewise became a major economic center, especially for grain exports to the Greek world.
+Olbia, on the northwestern Black Sea coast, likewise became a major economic centre, especially for grain exports to the Greek world.

-Milesian colonization not only expanded the city’s economic and political reach, but also established enduring cultural connections across the Mediterranean and Black Sea, with many settlements continuing to thrive and influence local societies for centuries.
+Milesian colonization not only expanded the city's economic and political reach but also established enduring cultural connections across the Mediterranean and Black Sea, with many settlements continuing to thrive and influence local societies for centuries.

-While some Milesian colonies ultimately declined or were absorbed by neighboring powers, many—such as Sinope and Olbia—remained prominent centers of trade and Hellenic culture well into the Hellenistic and Roman periods.
+While some Milesian colonies ultimately declined or were absorbed by neighbouring powers, many—such as Sinope and Olbia—remained prominent centres of trade and Hellenic culture well into the Hellenistic and Roman periods.
 The archaeological remains and historical records of these colonies continue to shed light on the reach and legacy of Milesian influence throughout antiquity.